ricardormeza/AirBmb-Clone/README.md

 This repository is by tutorial on how to build an AirBnb Clone with structured content using Sanity.io and Next.js.
 View the full tutorial [here](https://youtu.be/mx1dbMzd3tU) 📺

-In this video show you how to build an AirBnB Clone, as well as manage all your data visually.
-We are going to build a backend for the app that defines the relationships between our data thanks to Schemas and Types, and add data using Sanity Studio ( https://www.sanity.io/ )
+The backend for the app that defines the relationships between our data thanks to Schemas and Types, and add data using Sanity Studio ( https://www.sanity.io/ )

 Topics we will be touching on:
 * Schemas